Flashback to 2014: I was a young, skint graduate not even two years out of university who had no idea what she wanted to do with her life.

-If you’re like me, you have a clothing obsession that you struggle to get under control and you’re wondering how to save money for travel, nobody’s saying that you have to go without.
+If you’re anything like me, you’ll have a clothing obsession that you struggle to get under control.
+Let me guess: you’re wondering how to save money for travel?
+Well, the good news is, nobody’s saying that you have to go without.

 Just choose more sustainable options, like second-hand clothes stores.
-From eBay to charity shops and vintage platforms, you can still get your fashion fix, but in different ways.
+From eBay to charity shops and vintage platforms, you can still get your fashion fix, but in cheaper, more sustainable ways.

 17. Sell Old Clothes on eBay